FSV-ETTI/FB5RSSBot/README.md

 Repositroy of FB5RSSTelegramBot by the Student Council of the Technical University OWL.

 # Overview
+This Bot is written for public usage and can handle multiple user requests.
+When a User starts the Bot, a custom keyboard will be send to the user which displays the available RSS Feeds.
+Once a user subscribes to a Feed, his user id will be written in an SQL Database.
+Using the Database the Bot will then distribute updates to the users in it.

 This Bot uses the Ruby Telegram Bot API wrapper telegram-bot-ruby by atipugin and the SQLite ruby API.

 Link to repo of wrapper: https://github.com/atipugin/telegram-bot-ruby